mayankshah1607/website/content/blog/demystifying-kube-proxy.md

 We now know that Services proxy and load-balance incoming traffic to the desired Pod(s).
 But how do Services know which Pods to track, and which Pods are ready to accept traffic?
 The answer is _Endpoints_.

-Endpoints have a 1:1 relationship with Services, and are created for keeping track of IP addresses of running Pods their corresponding Services are proxying for.
+`Endpoints` objects have a 1:1 relationship with Services, and are created for keeping track of IP addresses of running Pods their corresponding Services are proxying for.
 They're always kept in sync with the state and IP addresses of their target Pods.
 You can think of Endpoints as a lookup table for Services to fetch the target IP addresses of Pods.

 ![](https://i.imgur.com/Wf6tVO4.png "Figure 3.
 Extending figure 2 to demonstrate Endpoints in Kubernetes")

 In the example above (Figure 3), _Pod B3_ is in an unready state and that information is reflected onto its parent Endpoint object.
 That's how _Service B_ knows **not to** send any traffic to _Pod B3_.

-> _It might be interesting to note that `Endpoint`s do not scale well with the size of the cluster and the number of Services running on it. `EndpointSlice`s were introduced to tackle issues around scalability with `Endpoint`s.
+> _It might be interesting to note that `Endpoints` do not scale well with the size of the cluster and the number of Services running on it. `EndpointSlices` were introduced to tackle issues around scalability with `Endpoints`.
 Read more about it [here](https://kubernetes.io/docs/concepts/Services-networking/Endpoint-slices/)._

 In a moment you'll see how Endpoints and Services are relevant to `kube-proxy`.
 But before that, let's quickly brush through the basics of some Linux networking features that `kube-proxy` heavily relies on.